ycchen-tw/neurips_llm_efficiency_challenge/README.md

 # Short Proposal
-I'm a graduate student of National Tarwan Unerversity.
+I'm a graduate student of National Taiwan Unerversity.

 I'm trying to fine-tune Mistral or Qwen with parameter efficient methods.